Search

 € 18,00

 (SLOANE, Hans).
 Histoire de la Jamaïque, traduite de l'Anglois par (Raulin).
 Londres, Nourse, 1751.2 volumes.
 Sm.8vo.
 Contemporary mottled calf, spines richly gilt.
 With 6 engraved folding plates (o.a. a sugarmill).
-(2),285; 248 pp. First French edition; first published in Edinburgh in 1739: A new and exact account of Jamaica. - Sir Hans Sloane (1660-1753) went in 1687 to Jamaica as physician to the Duke of Albemarle, governor of Jamaica.
+(2),285; 248 pp. First French edition; first published in Edinburgh in 1739: A new and exact account of Jamaica. - Sir Hans Sloane (1660 - 1753), was an Anglo-Irish physician, naturalist, and collector, with a collection of 71,000 items which he bequeathed to the British nation, thus providing the foundation of the British Museum, the British Library, and the Natural History Museum, in London.
+He went in 1687 to Jamaica as physician to the Duke of Albemarle, governor of Jamaica.
 He stayed there 15 months, making many observations of its natural resources, agriculture, production, commerce, etc. He returned with eight hundred species of plants (DNB).
 'Le voyage de Sloane .. est une minne feconde pour les naturalistes, sur-tout quant à la partie de la botanique.
 L'étendue que Sloane a donnée à ses recherches sur les plantes, et l'exactitude des descriptions qu'il en a faites, donnent un grand prix à cet ouvrage' (Boucher de la Richarderie I, p.272). - A very fine copy.Sabin 35585; Chadenat 4668; Leclerc 721; The Beinecke Lesser Antilles Collection, 207.
 [Boeknr.: 9558 ]

 € 1250,00

 SMET, P(ierre) J(ean). de.
 Missien van den Orégon en reizen naer de rotsbergen en de bronnen der Colombia, der Athabasca en Sascatshawin in 1845-46.
 Uit het Fransch.
 Gent, W. vander Schelden, 1849.Later half red morocco, spine ribbed.
 With lithographed frontispiece and title-page, 3 folding maps and 14 lithographed plates.
-423 pp. First Dutch edition; first published in Gent in 1848 Missions de l'Orégon et voyages aux Montagnes Rocheuses aux sources de la Colombie, de l' Athabasca et du Sascatshawin. - The Belgian Jesuit priest Pierre-Jean De Smet (1801-73) wrote this work, which was published in French, English and Dutch Flemish, to raise funds for his missionary work among the Indians of the Pacific Northwest.
+423 pp. First Dutch edition; first published in Gent in 1848 Missions de l'Orégon et voyages aux Montagnes Rocheuses aux sources de la Colombie, de l' Athabasca et du Sascatshawin. - The Belgian Jesuit priest Pierre-Jean De Smet (1801-73) wrote this work, which was published in French, English and Dutch, to raise funds for his missionary work among the Indians of the Pacific Northwest.
 Travels through and about the central Columbia River plateau, the Athabasca River, the country of the Assiniboines, and the Missouri River.
-With accounts of the manners and customs of the North American Indians, together with exquisite descriptions of the scenery. - (Age-browned).Tiele 1009; Sabin 82264; Wagner-Camp 141:4; Howes D286.
+With accounts of the manners and customs of the North American Indians, together with exquisite descriptions of the scenery.
+'Basic contributions to the geographical knowledge of the Northwest' (Wheat, Transmississippi, 537, 538, 539). - (Age-browned).Tiele 1009; Sabin 82264; Wagner-Camp 141:4; Howes D286.
 [Boeknr.: 4081 ]

 € 395,00